 - in a fire sign, she has a choleric temperament.

-- It is the outermost and thus most influential planet, which attributes her power.
+- the outermost and thus most influential planet, which attributes her power.

 - And the planets’ position in a fixed sign makes the woman press her points.